-You must also have access to a computer with a word processing program that can produce essays and other assignments that adhere to our formatting requirements.
-I recommend that you use Microsoft Word, although you are free to use others.
-You will not be exempted from fulfilling the formatting requirements even if your chosen software or application makes formatting difficult.
-Some file types are not accepted through TurnItIn and Blackboard; you must produce work that can be uploaded and opened or you will receive a zero.
+You must also have access to a word processing program that you can use to produce essays and other assignments that adhere to our formatting requirements.
+I recommend that you use Microsoft Word, although you are free to use other programs.
+You will not be exempted from fulfilling any part of the formatting requirements based upon the program you choose to use.
+Some file types are not accepted through our online interface; you must produce work that can be uploaded and opened, or you will receive a zero.